Order-One Rolling Shutter Cameras: Conclusion

+This is the Supplementary Material for the paper {\em ``M. A. Hahn, K. Kohn, O. Marigliano, T. Pajdla.
+Order-One Rolling Shutter Cameras.
+CVPR 2025.''}

-\ \\ Here, we provide additional notation, definitions, concepts, technical lemmas and proofs of all results in the main paper.
+We provide additional notations, definitions, concepts, technical lemmas, and proofs of all results in the main paper.
 The code we used for computations is included as a pair of ancillary files.
 See \texttt{readme.txt} for how to use the code.